cvxgrp/qcml/README.md

 code* (in a target language) is generated which solves a particular problem instance with fixed dimensions.

-In prototyping mode, the dimensions and the problem data may change with each invocation of the generated function.
-In deployment mode, problem dimensions are fixed, but problem data is allowed to change.
+In prototyping mode, the problem data may change with each invocation of the generated function.
+If problem dimensions change, you must set the dimensions of the QCML object and codegen the Python function again.
+In deployment mode, the problem dimensions are fixed, but problem data is allowed to change.

 The valid choice of solvers are: